Schools and community - Philosophy

 Philosophy in Schools volunteering project

-Run by Dr Andrew Fisher and based on his research about the value of critical thinking and student-centred learning, the Philosophy in Schools volunteering project has seen over 80 students teaching philosophy in primary schools across Nottinghamshire.
+Run by Professor Andrew Fisher and based on his research about the value of critical thinking and student-centred learning, the Philosophy in Schools volunteering project has seen more than 80 students teaching philosophy in primary schools across Nottinghamshire.

 All philosophy students at Nottingham get the chance to be involved.
 After training on how to deliver philosophy, classroom management, and safeguarding, students work in teams to deliver five or 10 week sessions to Key Stage 2 children.